Passionate Pogba driven by love of football

-Paul Pogba gave an impassioned response to his critics after helping France into the World Cup final.

-Pogba put in his latest assured display of a quietly impressive tournament at Russia 2018 as Samuel Umtiti's header downed Belgium 1-0 in St Petersburg on Tuesday.
+Pogba put in his latest assured display of a quietly impressive tournament at Russia 2018 as Samuel Umtiti's header downed Belgium 1-0 in St Petersburg.

 As the biggest game of his decorated career awaits, Pogba is willing to take the barbs in his stride so long as his desire to compete and love for the game is not up for debate.